 Enjoy cocktails, a seven-course dinner with wine or champagne, then liqueurs … all served with the compliments of B.O.A.C.
 Finally, you may retire to the privacy of a comfortable full-size berth (only £8.19.0 extra).
 Breakfast in bed, if you wish.

 Complimentary “Speedbird Overnight Bag” for every passenger … every lady receives a Speedbird Beauty Kit especially created by Elizabeth Arden.
 Yet, you pay no surcharge to travel by this luxurious new overnight service to New York—not a penny extra!

-It seems likely that the Speedbird Sun Kit was supplied to passengers on BOAC flights to Bermuda.
-Speedbird Kits may also have been used on the ill-fated De Havilland DH-106 Comets that BOAC began operating in 1952.
+Speedbird Kits may have been used on the ill-fated De Havilland DH-106 Comets that BOAC began operating in 1952.
 However, photographic evidence suggests that BOAC stocked a small range of Arden products in the powder room of these aircraft so the amenity kits may have been dispensed with.

 Speedbird Kits were not restricted to BOAC and women could purchase either the Beauty Kit or the Sun Kit from department stores for US$2.50.
 Arden advertised both lines well into 1951 but they seem to have disappeared after that.

 The drug and cosmetic industry.
 (1937).
 40. New York: Harcourt Brace Jovanovich.

 Lewis, A. A., & Woodworth, C. (1973).
 Miss Elizabeth Arden an unretouched portrait.
 London: W. H. Allen.